tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

   to identify the specific link in the client layer that the underlying TE Tunnel is associated with.
 The hierarchy container includes the following:

->>
+>
-- dependency-tunnels: A set of hierarchical TE Tunnels provisioned or to be provisioned in the immediate lower layer that this TE tunnel depends on for multi-layer path computation.
-A dependency TE Tunnel is provisioned if and only if it is used (selected by path computation) at least by one client layer TE Tunnel.
-The TE link in the client layer network topology supported by a dependent TE Tunnel is dynamically created only when the dependency TE Tunnel is actually provisioned.
+* dependency-tunnels: A hierarchical set of TE Tunnels either provisioned or to be provisioned in the immediate lower layer, upon which the current TE Tunnel relies for multi-layer path computation.
+A dependency TE Tunnel is provisioned if it has been selected by path computation to support at least one client-layer TE Tunnel.
+When a dependency TE Tunnel is provisioned, it makes TE link operational in the client layer's network topology, enabling the provisioning of TE Tunnels in the client layer.

->>
+>
-- hierarchical-link: A YANG container that holds the identity of the hierarchical link (in the client layer) that is supported by this TE Tunnel.
+* hierarchical-link: A YANG container that holds the identity of the hierarchical link (in the client layer) that is supported by this TE Tunnel.
 The endpoints of the hierarchical link are defined by TE tunnel source and destination node endpoints.
 The hierarchical link can be identified by its source and destination link termination point identifiers.

 primary-paths: